Supported Initiatives

 If your child is enrolled in the Federal Free and Reduced-Price School Lunch program at a National School Lunch Program-participating school, they will automatically be enrolled in Summer EBT.
 Your child is eligible to receive a Summer EBT card if your child’s school participates in the National School Lunch Program AND:

-• Your household participates in SNAP or TANF; or
+• Your household participates in SNAP or TANF (TANF is also known as Work First New Jersey); or

-• Your child is homeless, a migrant, or in foster care; or
+• Your child is experiencing homelessness, a migrant, or in foster care; or

 • Your child attends a Head Start program.